DeepResearch/Lazy-Collection/README.md

 # Lazy-Collection
-Non-strict (lazy) Collections for Java where one can essentially form a sequence of functions and the evaluation is only performed on request.
-It uses Java 7 as default jdk version.
+Non-strict (lazy) Collections for Java where one can essentially form a sequence of functions and the evaluation is only performed on demand.
+It uses Java 7 as default JDK version.

 A functional library for Java that has the following features.
 This library is heavily inspired from scala language.

  * Tries to be as lazy as possible.
  * Works with Iterable, Iterator, Arrays, etc.
+ * Primitive lazy collections
  * Many more comming soon

 ## Quick Start